GUVI

 GUVI (named as an acronym of Grab Your Vernacular Imprint) is an online platform to learn computer programming based in India.
-It offers free and paid coding courses to students and working professionals in Indian languages such as Hindi, Telugu, Kannada, Bengali, Tamil, and in English.
+It offers free and paid coding courses to students and working professionals in Indian languages such as Hindi, Telugu, Kannada, Swahili, Bengali, Tamil, and in English.
 GUVI's mission is "to make technical education available to all in their native languages".

 History

 GUVI was started as a YouTube channel in 2011.
 The channel posted video tutorials, courses, and practice materials created by Arun Prakash, Sridevi Arun Prakash, and SP Balamurugan.
 The videos were posted in Tamil, Telugu, and Marathi, with the goal of reaching people not fluent in English.

 The trio quit their job in 2014 and started GUVI as a company.
 Seeded with an initial capital of ₹1,000,000, the start-up was incubated at the Rural Technology and Business Incubator (RTBI) based out of IIT Madras.
 The start-up raised seed funding of ₹500,000, and officially launched in November 2014.